 This Vegan Potato Leek Soup is creamy, comforting and filling.
 It’s dairy-free, gluten-free and nutritious.
 Perfect for those chilly days, too.

 Potatoes are my favorite comfort food.
 I love them baked, broiled, fried, mashed or soup-ified!
 This Vegan Potato Leek Soup really fits the bill when it comes to comforting.
-It’s satisfying, belly-warming and cozy!
+It’s satisfying, belly-warming and oh-so cozy!

 Potatoes are good for you!